 What do jonquils symbolize?

-Jonquils have long been associated with Narcissus, whose self-absorption caused his demise.
+Jonquils has long been associated with Narcissus, whose self-absorption caused his demise.
 The flowers may also stand for creativity, inspiration, rebirth, vitality, and success; in the Victorian language of flowers, they may symbolize forgiveness or send the message that “I desire a return of affection.”

-What do jonquil flowers smell like?
+What do Jonquil flowers smell like?

 Jonquils have a heady fragrance that some describe as both sweet and musky.
 Oils from the flowers are used to make perfume.

-What do jonquil flowers look like?
+What do Jonquil’s flowers look like?

 Jonquil flowers are usually yellow or white, with flat petals surrounding a central cup-shaped corona.
 They resemble daffodil flowers but are often smaller and have more flowers per stem, with rush-like, dark green foliage.

-Are jonquil flowers poisonous?
+Are Jonquil flowers poisonous?